 1. Plug your USB drive into your computer.

-2. Open File Explorer and click on the View tab.
+2. Open File Explorer and go to the drive.

 1. Insert your USB drive into your Mac.